What If We Made the World Our Valentine?

 Imagine if the gesture and the gift is not about assuring the love of one of you for the other.
 Imagine if the day takes your bond as a given, and the proof of that is the good that your mutual love is able to bring to others.
 Just imagine.

-I can see a point in setting aside a day to remind couples en masse to run a check on basically the evolutionary point of having a pair-bond in the first place: that it is strong enough to love those other than you (future children, at the very least).
-As in, what about it that enables good in this world?
-If there isn’t anything, then maybe work on that the next 364 days.
+I can see a point in setting aside a day to remind couples en masse to run a check on literally the evolutionary point of having a pair-bond in the first place: that it is strong enough to love those other than you (future children, at the very least).

 But most of all, I think this way it would finally, absolutely, be a most romantic day.